 **** Wasatch 2016 employee salaries and benefits in excel spreadsheet- WSD-2016-employee-salaries-tranparent-gov (you may have to download onto your computer first, then open file)

-Overview of WTPA’s struggle to receive info.
 In June of 2016, Superintendent Terry Shoemaker left WSD for a Utah School Board’s Association position.
 The school board had a work session May 5, 2016 with a representative of the Utah School Board’s Association, to guide them through the process.
+The meeting videos are here: Wasatch Taxpayers YouTube page .
 The school board stated numerous times that they plan on searching nationwide for the BEST CANDIDATE.
-The meeting videos are here Wasatch Taxpayers YouTube page .
 A citizen committee was formed to review all applications and make recommendations to the board.
-The public had no info, nor was included in the process, and in 6 weeks the Wasatch School Board announced a new superintendent (it usually takes school boards about 3 months).
+In 6 short weeks the Wasatch School Board announced a new superintendent (it usually takes school boards about 3 months).
 Since the public had no info of the top 3 candidates, their qualifications, or who was on the citizens committee to review candidates prior to the final selection, the WTPA decided to GRAMA request the info.
 We were denied any info based on the “privacy” argument (most UTAH school districts release this info WITHOUT a GRAMA request).
 We appealed the denial to the State Record’s Committee in Oct 2016, who agreed with us and stated numerous times that Wasatch School District had a “colossal transparency failure”.
 We have received the documents below, but both the WSD and the SSBA say they do not have certain documents, and the other group does.
 See our process, and detailed documents below: